gambino9/tech_test/README.md

 ## Tests

 Some Unittests comes with the script.
-They are located in the [src file](tests) Here's how to launch them :
+They are located in the [tests file](tests) Here's how to launch them :

 `$ python -m unittest tests/test_file_loader.py`
 or